Is your income exempt from taxes as “difficulty of care payments”?

 1. How do I know if I am eligible to file my income as non-taxable DOC payments under Notice 2014-7?

 Workers who are funded by a Medicaid service and live in the same home as the Participant may be eligible to declare their income as DOC payments.
-The IRS Notice 2014-7 Certification can assist you in determining if you are eligible.
 For more specific questions or concerns, contact a tax professional.

 2. What services are Medicaid-sponsored?